afonsofroes/afonsofroes/README.md

 # Hello there 👋

 # About me
-Data Scientist with a big interest in Data Engineering and MLOps.
-I love working with Python and working collaboratively.
+I'm a Data Scientist with a big interest in Data Engineering and MLOps.
+I love working with Python and to work collaboratively.

 # Tech Stack